gurgelaf/AndnuxSort/README.md

 # AndnuxSort
-## Sorting Algoritm created by Andre Filho.
+## Sorting Algorithm created by Andre Filho.

 How to use:
   * Firstly you need to have go language installed in your computer.